JohnnyFee/johnnyfee.github.io/source/_drafts/2014-09-11-android-hybrid-tutorial.md

 ### Preventing Local Files from Being Loaded in the WebView

 The `setAllowFileAccess()` API allows developers to control access to local files by the WebView.
 This API is one of several WebView settings you can configure at runtime.
 By default, this setting is enabled for accessing files in the filesystem.
-This setting does not restrict the WebView to load local resources from the _file:///android_asset_</span> (assets) and _file:///android_res_</span> (resources) directories.
+This setting does not restrict the WebView to load local resources from the _file:///android_asset_ (assets) and _file:///android_res_ (resources) directories.
 For security reasons, if your app does not require access to the filesystem, it is a good practice to turn this setting off.

     settings.setAllowFileAccess(false);

 ### Enabling JavaScript

-For security reasons, JavaScript is _disabled_</span> in the WebView by default.
+For security reasons, JavaScript is _disabled_ in the WebView by default.
 You can enable/disable JavaScript using `setJavaScriptEnabled()` method.

     settings.setJavaScriptEnabled(true);